 The admissions process provides prospective parents the opportunity to learn more about Montessori education and become acquainted with our school.
-It gives us an opportunity to assess each child's learning needs, and to determine whether we are able to meet those needs and the expectations of the parents.
-Our goal is to enroll families who will both benefit from and contribute to our school community.
+It gives us an opportunity to assess each child's learning style.

 Toilet Training: Children must be toilet trained to enter the 3-6 program.

-Shadow Day: Elementary students who are offered placements are invited to shadow in one of our classrooms.
+Shadow Day: Elementary applicants are invited to shadow in one of our classrooms.
 During this visit, parents have the opportunity to meet with the Elementary Program Director.

 RPMS admits students of any race, color, sex, religion, gender identity, sexual orientation, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, sex, religion, gender, gender identity, disability, sexual orientation, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
 No student, on the basis of race, color, sex, religion, disability, gender, gender identity, sexual orientation, or national and ethnic origin shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any RPMS education program or activity.